 Nothing is as convenient to use as a microphone that you can use right away.
 A plug-and-play option is today’s most popular feature in a mic.
 Just plug it into your device and begin teaching.

 Microphones exist in a variety of sizes.
-For online teachers, we believe that a compact, the portable microphone is a great option.
+For online teachers, we believe that a compact, portable microphone is a great option.

-How much a device you are willing to spend for is up to you.
+How much a device you are willing to spend is up to you.
 After all, there are microphone models that provide good audio at a high cost.
 A near-professional recording yet at an affordable price is the best microphone any teacher can own.

 Which Microphone Delivers the Best Audio for Teaching Online?

 Frequently, the most disregarded component of online instruction is sound.
 When students get confused, it’s either because the audio went static or they didn’t hear what you said.